dccartagena/dccartagena.github.io/_pages/cv.md

 Service and leadership
 ======
+* **Academic and skills development coordinator**, UiAdoc, Norway, 2021-2022
+  - Organized events to support the professional development of doctoral researchers in Agder.
 * **Community manager**, *IEEE Colombia*, Colombia, 2019
   - Community manager in charge of the social media accounts to promote the 4th IEEE Colombian Conference on Automatic Control.
 * **Student mentor**, *Clubes de Ciencia Colombia*, Colombia, 2017